beginning of content

 What causes breast cancer?

-While there is no specific cause for breast cancer, some lifestyle factors are linked with a higher risk of developing the condition:
+While there is no specific known cause for breast cancer, some lifestyle factors can increase your risk of developing it, including:

-Other factors that can’t be changed also impact your likelihood of getting breast cancer:
+Other factors that can't be changed also affect your likelihood of developing breast cancer, including:

 What's your risk?